munnep/tfe_asws_custom_agent/manual_setup/README.md

 # manual steps for creating a TFE external with a custom agent

-With the release of Terraform Enterprise Februari 2023 (v202302-1 (681)) the custom worker is changed and you must use the new agent based image
+With the release of Terraform Enterprise Februari 2023 (v202302-1 (681)) the custom worker is changed and you must switch to the new agent based image before the release of may 2023

 See here for the details https://developer.hashicorp.com/terraform/enterprise/admin/infrastructure/worker-to-agent-migration